17 Best Places to Visit in California

 Blooms along the Big Sur coast

-Visitors are awestruck by the dramatic scenery of rugged ocean bluffs, shady redwood forests, and precipitous cliffs that drop off into the Pacific's crashing waves.
-Hiking is a good way to admire the splendid landscape.
-There are also many viewpoints at luxury hotels and restaurants throughout Big Sur.
+Guaranteed to take your breath away, the dramatic landscape of Big Sur features rugged ocean bluffs, shady redwood forests, and precipitous cliffs that drop off into the Pacific's crashing waves.
+Hiking is a good way to soak up the scenery.
+Many trails afford sensational vistas.
+There are also viewpoints at luxury hotels and restaurants throughout Big Sur.

-At the southernmost point of Big Sur in San Simeon is Hearst Castle, which ranks high on the list of day trips from San Luis Obispo.
-Built in 1922 for newspaper baron William Randolph Hearst, the castle is an architectural masterpiece perched on a hilltop high above the Pacific Ocean.
+At the southernmost point of Big Sur in San Simeon is Hearst Castle, which ranks high on the list of tourist attractions in California.
+Built between 1919 and 1922 for newspaper baron William Randolph Hearst, the castle is an architectural masterpiece perched on a hilltop high above the Pacific Ocean.

 Hearst called this magical place "La Cuesta Encantada" ("The Enchanted Hill").
-In fact, the 38-bedroom castle resembles a 16th-century Spanish cathedral.
-The enormous estate, including 123 acres of manicured gardens, pools, and walkways, has been converted to a State Historical Monument that is open to the public for guided tours.
-The site has a visitor center with a cafeteria and gift shop.
+In fact, the 38-bedroom (115-room) castle resembles a 16th-century Spanish cathedral.
+The enormous estate, including 127 acres of manicured gardens, pools, and walkways, has been converted to a State Historical Monument that is open year-round to the public for guided tours (available daily).
+The site has a Visitor Center with a cafeteria and gift shop.

 The Santa Barbara County Courthouse and red tile roofs of the city